SolarLune/paths/readme.md

         goop.Cost = 5
     }

-    // This gets a new Path (a slice of Cells) from the starting Cell to the destination Cell.
-If the path's length
+    // This gets a new Path from the Cell occupied by a starting position [24, 21], to another [99, 78].
+The last boolean argument,
-    // is greater than 0, then it was successful. path := GameMap.GetPath(GameMap.Get(1, 1), GameMap.Get(6, 3))
+    // false, indicates whether moving diagonally is fine when creating the Path. firstPath := GameMap.GetPath(24, 21, 99, 78, false)

+    // You can also get a path using references to the Cells directly. secondPath := GameMap.GetPathFromCell(GameMap.Get(1, 1), GameMap.Get(6, 3), false)

+    // After that, you can use Path.Current() and Path.Next() to get the current and next Cells on the Path.
+When you determine that
+    // the pathfinding agent has reached that Cell, you can kick the Path forward with path.Advance().

     // And that's it!